MarkoSterbentz/nlp-recipe-chatbot/README.md

 Note that a full list of all packages installed can be found in requirements.txt.

+## Running the Project
+This project requires Python 3.6+.
+It can be ran on the command line and terminal using the following input:

+`python main.py`

 ## How it Works
 ### Parsing and Internal Representation
 Parsing of recipe pages from allrecipes.com is done using the BeautifulSoup library.
 For a